odoo/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

 .. tip::
    Make sure the :guilabel:`Start Date` and :guilabel:`End Date` fields are visible in the :guilabel:`Invoice Lines` tab.
 In most cases, the :guilabel:`Start Date` should be in the same month as the :guilabel:`Bill Date`.
+Deferred expense entries are posted from the bill date and are displayed in the report accordingly.

 For each line of the bill that should be deferred, specify the start and end dates of the deferral period.